The United States Women's Curling Association

 • Parliamentarian: Shelley Dropkin, Broomstones Curling Club, East

-• USWCA/USCA Liaison: Tracy Lawless, Milwaukee Curling Club, Wisconsin
+• USWCA/USCA Liaison: Tracy Lawless, Milwaukee Curling Club, MidStates

 Message from the President